 Pick: Sendwin.

-4) SEO checks across cities/countries
+4) SEO checks across cities and countries

 Pick: Sendwin.

-5) QA/testing with “dirty” states
+5) QA and testing with “dirty” states

 Pick: Sendwin.